 This would make a perfect day trip for anyone camping or vacationing at nearby locations such as Tallulah Gorge State Park, Moccasin Creek State Park, Black Rock Mountain State Park, or Franklin, North Carolina.
 Check out these neat pictures we were able to get.

 Two for one bonus!
+There are several Highlands waterfalls!
 On the way to Dry Falls you will drive right by and possibly under, Bridal Veil Falls, right off Highway 64.
 The Forest Service will sometimes block it off if it is icy or rocks have been falling, so do be careful.
 Usually the road leading behind this waterfall is open and you can take some cool photos, like we did.

 On this trip we visited Fort Frederica National Monument on St. Simon’s Island, near Brunswick, Georgia.
 Fort Frederica is one of Georgia’s 11 National Park Service operated sites.
 It is here that the Spanish and English armies clashed in 1742 at the Battle of Bloody Marsh.
 Thus settling all disputes over the ownership of the colony of Georgia in favor of the English.
 The monument is representative of the old fortifications and remains of the colonial settlement along the Frederica River marsh.